- Elgar original reference

 Chapter 23: Financial Services Regulation and Informal Governance

-Alan Hardacre THE GOVERNANCE OF FINANCIAL SERVICES IN THE EUROPEAN UNION Never has the governance of financial services attracted such intense scrutiny around the globe as it has since 2009–10.
+23 Financial services regulation and informal governance Alan Hardacre THE GOVERNANCE OF FINANCIAL SERVICES IN THE EUROPEAN UNION Never has the governance of financial services attracted such intense scrutiny around the globe as it has since 2009–10.
 Much of the world was plummeted into the worst economic crisis in more than 70 years, a crisis that sprang from a meltdown in financial markets.
 It is within this context that a significant number of questions were asked (and continue to be asked because no definitive answers exist) about the governance, regulation and supervision of financial services across the globe, and indeed at the global level itself; how can financial services be governed and how should they be governed in the future?
 The crux of any answer to this question is to find a balance between formal and informal mechanisms of governance, regulation and supervision.
 The current clamour is for a heavy shift away from various forms of informal governance towards more formal, regulated, transparent and accountable methods of governance.
 Nowhere in the world is this debate as evident as it is in the European Union (EU), as the 27 member states have grappled with a plethora of questions about the future regional architecture and decision-making mechanisms they wanted to use for financial services.
 This chapter will analyse the role of informal networks and methods of governance that have been used in this sector in the EU, and look at how these important informal networks have changed over time.
-The chapter will demonstrate that despite a trend of...
+The chapter...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.

 Non-subscribers can freely search the site, view abstracts/ extracts and download selected front matter and introductory chapters for personal use.